Introduction

 Common Myths About Working in Tech

 One of the biggest barriers to starting a tech career isn’t lack of ability but it’s misinformation.
 Many people rule themselves out before they even begin because of common myths about what it takes to work in tech.
-Let’s address a few of the most common ones.
+This misinformation is one of the biggest barriers to entry rather than the lack of ability.
+Let’s debunk the most common myths:

-Myth 1: You Must Be Good at Math to Work in Tech
+Myth 1: You Must Be a “Maths Genius”

-While some specialised roles in tech require strong mathematical skills, many do not.
+While some specialised roles , such as machine learning, advanced data science, or graphics programming in tech require strong mathematical skills, many do not.
 A large number of entry-level and mid-level tech roles focus more on logic, problem-solving, communication, and understanding systems rather than complex mathematics.
 Being comfortable with basic reasoning and learning how systems work is often far more important than advanced math.

 Myth 2: You Need to Code for Years Before You’re Hireable